- Get Started in GMS

 - Closeouts - provides instructions on creating a closeout package and submitting it at the end the program.

-In order to access the GMS Online Training Tool, your computer must have a connection to the internet, an internet browser (Internet Explorer is preferred) and the latest version of the Adobe Flash Player installed.
+In order to access the GMS Online Training Tool, your computer must have a connection to the internet, an internet browser (Internet Explorer is preferred) and a recent version of Adobe Flash Player installed.
 If you do not have the Adobe Flash Player installed, please check with your organization’s Information Technology department regarding the software installation policy and guidelines.

 If you are unable to view the training documentation online, please contact your program manager to request that a CD version of the materials be mailed to you.